BBMRI-cz/miabis-on-fhir/README.md

 It works with [SUSHI (SUSHI Unshortens Short Hand Inputs)](https://github.com/FHIR/sushi), which serves as an interpreter for [FSH (FHIR Shorthand)](https://hl7.org/fhir/uv/shorthand/reference.html).
 This allows the creation of FHIR profiles using FSH, which simplifies the process of developing and maintaining FHIR profiles.
-These profiles are then uploaded to the [Simplifier](https://simplifier.net/).

 ## Usage